darchr/gem5art/docs/artifacts.md

 - documentation: a docstring explaining the purpose of the artifact
 - hash: an MD5 hash for a binary artifact/git hash for a git artifact
 - id: a UUID associated with the artifact
-- git: a dictionary containing the origin, current commit and the repo name for a git   artifact (will be an empty dictionary for other type of artifacts)
+- git: a dictionary containing the origin, current commit and the repo name for a git artifact (will be an empty dictionary for other types of artifacts)

 An example of how a user would create a gem5 binary artifact using gem5art is following: